 Today I’m telling you how to start a stationery business.
-There’s not a lot out there specifically for invitation designers, and you know that’s my passion!
+There’s not a lot out there specifically about starting a stationery business for invitation designers, and that’s my passion!

-The way I got started was a lot of trial and error!
+The way I got started as an invitation designer was a lot of trial and error!
 But now I run a 6 figure stationery business and want to help you get there too.

-I run a monthly membership for stationery designers – Stationery School -full of art and business courses that will help you achieve huge things!!!
+I also run a monthly membership community for stationery designers – Stationery School – full of art and business courses that will help you achieve huge things and connect with other stationery designers!!!

-In teaching you how to start a stationery business, I’ll reference a lot of videos and blogs that go more in-depth into individual topics.
+In teaching you how to start a stationery business, I’ll reference a lot of videos and blogs that go more in-depth into individual invitation design and business topics.
 You can explore those as you like.
-This post will be a general overview of what you can do to create a successful stationery company yourself from scratch.
+This post will be a general overview of what you can do to create a stationery company that’s successful from scratch.
 I hope you’ll join Stationery School for continuing art and business education!

+So you want to become a stationery designer.
 First, everyone wants me to let you know that the paper goods type of stationery is spelled stationEry, not stationAry.
 With an A, it’s like a Stationary Bike.
 I like to remember it by saying don’t be an A-hole.
+So we’re starting a stationery business, not starting a stationary business (we want your business to move – not stay still!).

 Stationery generally just refers to paper goods – think greeting cards, invitations, thank you notes, etc. Stationery shops generally sell other things like candles, planners, gifts, but the actual stationery is just the paper goods.

-Now there are 3 types of stationery businesses you may want to start:
+Now there are 3 main types of stationery businesses to start:

 It’s all about what you like best!

-What I do is wedding stationery.
+My business is a wedding stationery business.
+This post isn’t ONLY about how to start a wedding invitation business, but that’s my area of expertise.
 That’s typically the luxe end of the market, with larger invoices and a more hands-on experience.
 Plus you get to deal with all the emotions of wedding planning over and over again (if you like that!).
 Wedding invitations come in a few varieties – custom, semi-custom, or pre-designed, but all fall under that same umbrella.

-If you enjoy selling greeting cards and art prints, you’ll be coming up with a larger product line most likely, and selling directly to retailers or individual consumers.
+If you enjoy selling greeting cards and art prints, you’ll be coming up with a larger product line most likely, and selling your stationery wholesale to retailers or directly to individual consumers.
 There will be a lot of smaller sales but at a lower price-point.
-If you’re a commercial stationer, volume will be your friend.
+If you’re a commercial stationer, volume will be your best friend.

 It’s important to niche down, so you’re speaking to one specific customer instead of trying to speak to all customers at once.
-Consider who the ideal person you want to sell to is – this is called your ideal client (read more and download our free worksheet) and it’ll help determine where you should be in the market.
+You also can’t perfect your stationery processes for all different types of stationery.
+Consider who the ideal person you want to sell to is – this is called your ideal client (read more and download our free worksheet) and it’ll help determine where you should be marketing your stationery company.

-Once you determine your ideal client, you can use those qualities to develop some good branding.
+Once you determine your ideal client, you can use those qualities to develop some good stationery branding for your invitation business.
 I have a video you can watch with the designer who actually designed my recent re-brand!
 These tips will help you get started.

 It’s all about your internal message of why you’re doing this and who you’re doing it for – that ideal client.
 In all of your posts, marketing materials, etc. you’ll act like you’re speaking directly to that client.
 Use language that makes sense to them, touches on their pain points and the solution that your product will provide.

 When you’ve decided who you want to serve, you should definitely become familiar with your design programs.
-The industry standard is the Adobe Creative Cloud, specifically Adobe Illustrator, Adobe InDesign, and Adobe Photoshop.
+This is the best way to learn how to create your own stationery.
+The industry standard programs for designing stationery are in the Adobe Creative Cloud, specifically Adobe Illustrator, Adobe InDesign, and Adobe Photoshop.

-If you’re familiar with a different program, like Procreate on your iPad, you can technically use that for design.
+If you’re familiar with a different program, you can technically use that for designing stationery.
+For instance, you may want to use Procreate on your iPad for designing invitations.
 However, eventually you’ll get to a point where that is limiting and you’ll want something more robust.

 The Creative Cloud has been the design standard for many many years for a reason.
-If you’re designing in standard programs, it’ll be easier for you to find tutorials, ask questions, and work with printers as these other people will be more familiar with your programs.
+If you’re designing stationery in standard programs, it’ll be easier for you to find tutorials, ask questions, and work with stationery printers as they will be more familiar with your programs.

 My favorite thing about Adobe is that there are MILLIONS of videos out there on how to use it!
 I have a ton of free videos on these three programs on my channel as well as an intro course to how I use them in the specific context of stationery design that you can sign up for as well.